 - There is a road in front of our school.

-Uses of Prepositions Around and Round
+Uses Of Prepositions Place Around, Round

 Round and around are both used to mean surrounding or in many different places.